cacophony-wj/licentia_black/README.md

 ### System Specs

-- CPU: >= 7th gen Intel, OR >= AMD Ryzen 3000 series
-- GPU: >= NVIDIA RTX 1080, OR >= AMD 5700XT
-- RAM: >= At least 8GB
-- PAGEFILE: >= At least 20 GB
-- SSD with at least 350 GB of space available
+Configurable.
+Keep reading or crash.
+It's your world, I'm just writing READMEs in it.

 ## Installation

 ##  Pre-Installation

 These steps are only needed if you install this Modlist for the first time.
-If you update the Modlist, jump straight to **Updating**  in the **Troubleshooting** section.
+If you update the Modlist, jump straight to **Updating**.

 ###  Installing Microsoft Visual C++ Redistributable Package